SNmcdarby1/Xascapade-Safari-tours/README.md

 - Google search and wikipedia sites for some of the Contents used in the site.
 - Stack Overflow website that i used to access information when i got stack.
 - W3school, Bootstrap, Materialised, platform.
+- I was inspared by this developers .
+I did most of my reserach but was not easy to understad how to do travel bookings and i came across this developer  https://res.perfectibe.com/scripts/pibe.js // to guide me through my project.
 ### 14. Acknowledgements

 I would like to thank